-In the TX BoS CoC, Assessors use two assessment tools depending on the household's composition: The Vulnerability Index-Service Prioritization Decision Assistance Tool (VI-SPDAT) version 2.0 and the Family-Vulnerability Index-Service Prioritization Decision Assistance Tool (F-VI-SPDAT) version 2.0.
+In the TX BoS CoC, Assessors use two assessment tools depending on the household's composition: The Vulnerability Index-Service Prioritization Decision Assistance Tool (VI-SPDAT) version 2.0 and the Family-Vulnerability Index-Service Prioritization Decision Assistance Tool (F- VI-SPDAT) version 2.0.
 Households have the right not to answer any questions during the enrollment, including questions on the assessment tool, and Assessors must remind households of this right.
-How to complete an assessment in HMIS is described in the forthcoming TX BoS CoC CE Data Guide.
-Guidance on how to describe the two assessment tools is included in the forthcoming TX BoS CoC CE Assessor Manual.
+For more guidance on how to complete an assessment in HMIS and how to describe the two assessment tools, please contact the Systems Change Team at ce@thn.org information into HMIS in their region.

-Assessors can complete the VI-SPDAT and F-VI-SPDAT on paper for households fleeing or attempting to flee domestic violence who did not agree to the HMI ROI.
-Assessors at VSP Entry Points may enter this information in a comparable database in addition to informing the agency designated for entering information into HMIS in their region.
 Assessors can also complete the VI-SPDAT and F-VI-SPDAT on paper for any household only during Street Outreach.
 Assessors completing a CE assessment on paper must follow the timeliness requirements set by the TX BoS CoC for entering data into HMIS.

+Assessors can complete the VI-SPDAT and F-VI-SPDAT on paper for households fleeing or attempting to flee domestic violence who did not agree to the HMIS ROI.
+Assessors at VSP Entry Points may enter this information in a comparable database in addition to informing the agency designated for entering